 Family Camping

-Family camping is its own zone, and requires campers to include 16 and under kids in their group.
+Family camping is its own zone, and is only available to book if your party includes kids aged 16 and under.
 You’ll get a family camping wristband when you first enter, and will need to show it each time you enter the family campground.

 Latitude was my first festival camping experience, and I definitely learned some things I’d want to change for my experience next time.
 Check out my tips further down to avoid making the same mistakes I did.